New Mexico Standard 1 Year Residential Lease Agreement Template 1 pdf New Mexico Residential Lease Agreement Template

 Required Disclosure Forms

 1. Lead-Based Paint Disclosure – Required for properties built before 1978.
-The Tenants must be informed of lead hazards and the impact they have on health.[1]
+The Tenants must be informed of lead hazards and their health impact.[1]

 2. Security Deposit Receipt – Landlords must give a written receipt with deposit details.
-The security deposit must be returned within 30-days of the lease end date.
-If any deductions were taken out then the Landlord needs to provide an itemized list to the Tenant.
+The security deposit must be returned within 30 days of the lease end date.
+If any deductions were taken out, the Landlord must provide an itemized list to the Tenant.
 [2]

 3. Move-In/Move-Out Checklist – Recommended to avoid deposit disputes at the end of the lease.
 [3]